 - Availability of stock analysis tools – You should also assess what research tools the platform provides.
 At a minimum, this should include fundamental analysis on certain stocks, and technical indicators for those of you that like reading charts.

 - Customer service and support – A fully-fledged customer support department is crucial in the online stock space.
-Stick with platforms that offer 24/7 customer service across multiple channels.
+Stick with platforms and trading apps that offer 24/7 customer service across multiple channels.
 This should include telephone support, email, and live chat.

 Stock Brokers Near Me